ccnmtl/ohcoe-hugo/content/domains/refer/identify-resources/_index.md

 ---
+title: Identify
-title: Describe how a dental practitioner can identify resources in their community in which to make a referral
+sub-title: Describe how a dental practitioner can identify resources in their community in which to make a referral
 date: 2019-05-13
 layout: learning-objective
 type: learning-objective